-Porbandar is neither a town nor a big city.
-Its roads are still dusty, the ancient heritage buildings are still holding up, the narrow market lanes amuse you, there are autos to take you around, the crowd is buzzing around, every corner of the street smells of Gujarati snacks, the tobacco-chewing uncle cannot converse with you without spitting right next to you and most of the places you can walk around and figure your way.
-Dutifully I stopped the moment I saw Dhokla and Pathrode and filled my tummy before proceeding to explore the city :)
+Porbandar has the best of both worlds — it is neither a town nor a big city.
+Its roads are still dusty; the heritage buildings give a historical feel; the narrow market lanes beckon you; there are autos to take you around; the crowd is always buzzing around; every corner of the street smells of Gujarati snacks; the tobacco-chewing uncle cannot converse with you without spitting right next to you, and the best part of the city is that it can mostly be explored on foot.

-Porbandar is where Sudama was born and Lord Krishna grew up as a kid.
-And so there is a temple dedicated to Sudama here.
-It is a small temple, yet mesmerizes you with the symmetrical arches and pillars.
-Following the above story, beaten rice or Poha is offered to Sudama by devotees.
-Regular devotees keep walking in and old aunties and uncles gathered up to chat at one corner of the temple.
-There is also a unique maze-like structure constructed in the temple and it is believed that if you walk through the maze, your sins will be washed away :D Anyways, I felt blessed to be there cos I have read so much of these epics and I got to witness it.
+Porbandar is where Sudama was born, and Lord Krishna grew up as a kid.
+This small temple is thus dedicated to Sudama.
+It mesmerizes you with symmetrical arches and pillars.
+There is also a unique maze-like structure constructed in the temple, and it is believed that if you walk through the maze, your sins will be washed away.

 Porbandar Beach / Chowpati Beach